faulconbridge/semsat/Appendices/README.md

 CUE | DOMINANT TARGET | SUBORDINATE TARGET | UNRELATED TARGET

 In experiment 1, there is an unrelated target matched along length and word frequency to the dominant and subordinate target, respectively.
 This was discontinued in experiments 2 and 3 as there was no significant difference between the two unrelated targets for a given cue.
+Experiments 2 and 3 generated unrelated words that matched the averaged length and word frequency of the dominant and subordinate targets for each cue.
+For all three experiments, word frequency refers to the log base 10 of SUBTLWF (subtitle frequency: word form frequency; http://expsy.ugent.be/subtlexus/).

 For Experiment 2, the file takes the form: